-If you've suffered a workplace injury and are wondering whether to hire a workers' compensation attorney, the answer depends on the severity of your injury and the overall complexity of your case, and the actions of your employer (or its insurance company).
+If you've suffered a work-related injury or illness, you may be wondering whether to hire a workers' compensation attorney.
+The answer depends on the severity of your injury, the overall complexity of your case, and the actions of your employer (or its insurance company).

 As a general rule, you may be able to get by without an attorney if all of the following statements are true: